Rocket Stove Review – We invested in a solar oven for emergency preparedness but wanted a portable stove as well.

 The kettle takes just a few minutes to boil water and will enable you to cook small meals at campsites very easy.

-Fuels to use in this stove – Twigs
+Fuels to use in the Kelly Kettle stove – Twigs

 Unlike the two products, reviewed above, this one only uses twigs as fuel.